zabwie/RNM/readme.md

 ```
 - I mean now that I look at it, it's not that good at all, but cmon, what can you expect from a 5 Million parameter model?

 - I'm also testing it on 50k samples from tinychat.jsonl dataset.
+I am planning to switch to rust after it gets to a point where it can be used for production or it's proven to be a masterpiece.
+Hell that might take a year, so buckle up.